dalishuishou668/dalishuishou668/README.md

 - 🔭 I’m currently working on data structure and algorithm
 - 👯 I’m looking for a great, enthusiastic team to work for that will provide me with challenging, interesting work that I can learn from and contribute to.
-- 💬 Check my LinkedIn here:  https://www.linkedin.com/in/qiaoyi-joyce-liu/
+- 💬 Check my LinkedIn here:  [Qiaoyi Liu](https://www.linkedin.com/in/qiaoyi-joyce-liu/)
 - 📫 How to reach me: qyliu10@gmail.com